docker/extensions-sdk/docs/extensions/labels.md

 When you build and install your unpublished extension, you can preview the extension in the Marketplace "installed" tab.
 You can see how the extension labels are rendered in the list and in the details page of the extension.

-> "Preview extensions already listed in Marketplace"
+> Preview extensions already listed in Marketplace
 >
 > When you install a local image of an extension already published in the Marketplace, for example with the tag `latest`, your local image is currently not detected as "unpublished".
 >